Jean-Marie Messier

+Early life and education

+Jean-Marie Messier was born in Grenoble, France, the son of an accountant.

+He studied at the École Polytechnique from 1976 to 1980, and then at the École nationale d'administration between 1980 and 1982.
+He was refused sponsorship by Total to study at Harvard Business School.

 Business career

-After studying at the École Polytechnique from 1976 to 1980, and then at the École nationale d'administration between 1980 and 1982, Messier held several posts at the French Economy Ministry, including a post as technical counselor for privatization under Édouard Balladur, during the 1980s, before moving to investment bank Lazard Frères in 1989.
+Messier held several posts at the French Economy Ministry, including a post as technical counselor for privatization under Édouard Balladur, during the 1980s, before moving to investment bank Lazard Frères in 1989.
 He established the boutique bank Messier Partners.

-After taking up the chairmanship of the utility company Compagnie Générale des Eaux in 1994, he oversaw its diversification into the media sector and its 2000 merger with Canal+ and Seagram (owners of Universal Studios) to form Vivendi Universal.
+After taking up the chairmanship of the utility company Compagnie Générale des Eaux in 1994, he oversaw its diversification into the media sector and its 2000 merger with Groupe Canal+ and Seagram (owners of Universal Studios) to form Vivendi Universal.

-Forced resignation, and dispute over apartment
+Forced resignation

 Messier was forced to resign from his position with Vivendi in July 2002, after the company posted a non-cash loss of 13.6 billion euro ($US 11.8 billion) during 2001.
 During his time as CEO of Vivendi, Messier used corporate funds to buy a $17.5 million apartment for his personal use at 515 Park Avenue at 60th Street in New York City, the swank Arthur Zeckendorf development that was home to Senator Jon Corzine for a time.
 After he was fired, Messier tried to claim the apartment as part of his severance package, but was rebuffed.
 However, he did receive 23.4 million dollars in severance from his former employer, Vivendi.
 Messier then relocated to New York City to work as a business consultant.